She was a nurse and flight attendant. He was a soldier. For 69 years, their love spanned the globe.

 “Their life revolved around us, and making things the best they could for us,” Moore said.

-In February, they also became great-grandparents to a baby girl.
-Although they never had a chance to meet her, nurses found Phyllis clutching a picture of her newest granddaughter the night before she died.
+In February, they became great-grandparents to a baby girl.
+Although they never had a chance to meet her, nurses found Phyllis clutching a picture of her great-granddaughter the night before she died.

 “Family was their core,” said Nancy Kylis, the couple’s daughter-in-law.
 “They had a sense of keeping their family together . . . and they were in it for the long haul.”